 For residents with extensive neuroscience research backgrounds, restarting a research career poses particular challenges.
 To aid in this process, Columbia offers exceptional candidates the opportunity to participate in the Leon Levy Resident Fellowship, a program generously supported by the Leon Levy Foundation.
 Levy Fellows receive financial support for research endeavors throughout the residency.
 Fellowship funds may be used for travel, books, society memberships, supplies, equipment, or any other research-related expenses incurred by the resident.

-For more information about research opportunities during Residency at Columbia, and for details about the Leon Levy Resident Fellowships, please contact our Director for Neuroscience Education, Joshua A Gordon, M.D.
+For more information about research opportunities during Residency at Columbia, and for details about the Leon Levy Resident Fellowships, please contact our Director of Neuroscience and Research Training, E. David Leonardo M.D.
 Ph.D. at email@example.com.

 Following Residents interested in a research career, the next step in career development is a research fellowship.
 Within the Department of Psychiatry there are eleven NIMH-funded, post-residency research training programs in the areas of affective, anxiety and eating disorders; schizophrenia; late-life neuropsychiatric disorders; child psychiatry; substance abuse; HIV infection; psychobiological sciences; genetic analysis; neurobehavioral sciences; psychiatric epidemiology; and neuropsychology and cognition in aging.
 Fellows in these training programs are funded for two-to-four years to work with their mentor to develop research skills and a program of independent work.
 The broad range and success of these fellowships provide an important stepping stone for the careers of our graduates.
 Residency applicants already committed to a research career should consider the residency and research fellowship programs together and conceptualize entering the residency program and six to seven years later emerging as Junior Faculty.
 Additional information regarding the research fellowships is available here.